After forbidding employees from wearing Black Lives Matter symbolism, Starbucks offers its own tamer version

 That policy has gone over poorly at a moment when tens of millions of Americans want to show support for the BLM movement — and barely two years since Starbucks had to apologize and conduct companywide racial sensitivity training after a store employee in Philadelphia called the police on two Black customers.

-The company was also heavily criticized for a 2015 initiative that sought to encourage discussions about racism by directing baristas to write “Race Together” on customers’ coffee cups.
+The company was also heavily criticized for a 2015 initiative, well-intended but awkwardly executed, that sought to encourage discussions about racism by directing baristas to write “Race Together” on customers’ coffee cups.

 Word of the BLM clothing ban sparked a near-instant backlash on social media, with some critics threatening to boycott the company’s stores just as many locations just reopening after the COVID-19 shutdown.